Dev Process

 who’s my reviewer?

-if you don’t know who is should review your patch you can either -
+If you don’t know who should review your patch you can either:

-- ping the engine-devel@ovirt.org mailing list with the link to gerrits request
+- Ping the devel@ovirt.org mailing list with the link to pull request or

 git blame HEAD~1 path/to/file -L {start},{end}